jason-hansen/activity-tracks/README.md

 - the app will work its magic after each activity is uploaded to Strava

 ### TODO
-- unit tests! at least for TrackService.java
 - error handling in api calls?
 - why spotify limit to 20 not accepting param of 50
+- aws  - go over React tutorial https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/
+    - design frontend
+      - login page
+        - login/create account
           - how to actually store user id logins
             - force strava auth first, then spotify auth
               - have athlete id be the root of the storage
               - via webhook, use owner_id (athlete id) to get access tokens
-- aws
-  - go over React tutorial https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-three/
-    - design frontend
-      - login page
-        - login/create account
       - logged in page
         - 2 auth buttons that don't link, but swap url then swap back when returns
         - switch to pause service
         - about page
   - tie together both login options
     - mabye just have users auth with stava first and then I'll store a map of athlete id -> strava stuff & spotify stuff
   - database and not just in memory